sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ![](./images/intro_pic_6.png)
 *   **Product recommendations:**

     Amazon and Netflix use ML for their product recommendation systems.
-Every time a user opens an amazon page is able to see most relevant suggestion according to its previous searches or other features that are used in dataset.
+Every time a user opens an amazon page can see the most relevant suggestion according to its previous searches or other features that are used in the dataset.

 ![](./images/intro_pic_7.png)